thirdtank/brut/brutrb.com/getting-started.md

        -w "$PWD" \
        -u $(id -u):$(id -g) \
        -it \
-       thirdtank/mkbrut \
+       thirdtank/brut \
-       mkbrut my-new-app
+       brut new my-new-app
 ```

-If you already have Ruby 3.4 installed, you can install `mkbrut` directly:
+If you already have Ruby 3.4 installed, you can install `brut` directly:

 ```
-> gem install mkbrut
+> gem install brut
-> mkbrut my-new-app
+> brut new my-new-app
 ```

 ## Init Your App

 A Brut app just needs a name, which will be used to derive a few more useful values.
-For now:

 ::: code-group